 - Household income greater than or equal to median family income for the census tract – 79%

 - Under median income: 51%

-That’s why Fannie Mae, Freddie Mac, and WHEDA all have special lower rates for borrowers earning less than the area median income, which in SE Wisconsin is $77,300.
-But the problem is the lack of supply of homes for sale in the more affordable price ranges.
+That’s why Fannie Mae, Freddie Mac, and WHEDA all have special lower rates for borrowers earning less than the area median income, which as of March 2019, is $77,300 in SE Wisconsin.

 The homeownership rates by race and ethnicity also vary a lot more than I would have expected.

 - For Non-Hispanic whites, the homeownership rate is 73.6%